kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

    using the group-level PreEnqueue point as the KEP's default baseline, and finalize on Beta).*
-4. **`PlacementFeasible` Extension Point:** Currently, this extension point exists at the `PodGroup` level (introduced in PR #138643).
+4. **`PlacementFeasible` Extension Point:** Currently, this extension point exists at the `PodGroup` level (introduced in [PR #138643](https://github.com/kubernetes/kubernetes/pull/138643)).
    We extend this existing extension point under our polymorphic `PodGroupInfo` representation to support the validation of hierarchical constraints at the `CompositePodGroup` level.
+5. **`Permit` Extension Point:** Currently, the `Permit` extension point is defined strictly at the `Pod` level, where flat gang scheduling blocks member pods until `minCount` pods are scheduled.
+Under this KEP, we do not introduce a new group-level extension point.
+Instead, we extend the implementation of the existing Pod-level `Permit` plugin: when an individual member pod is evaluated, the plugin climbs its group hierarchy up to the root group and traverses the entire tree structure to verify that all constraints are satisfied before releasing waiting pods for binding.
+We will re-evaluate in Beta whether this additional `Permit`-level verification pass is strictly required long-term, but include it as a prerequisite under Alpha to maintain consistency and correctness.

 ##### GangScheduling Plugin Changes